GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 **Prospective students**: I am always actively looking for self-motivated PhD students to conduct research in responsible AI (e.g., fairness, interpretability/explainability, and privacy) and reliable AI (e.g., robustness and uncertainty quantification), causal machine learning, and data mining in general.
 I'm also happy to work with self-funded masters and undergraduate students.
 Interested students, please email me with your CV and transcript(s).

 <h3>News</h3>
+- [04/2024] Invited to serve as an Area Chair at ICDM'24.
 - [02/2024] Co-organizing the 2024 Web Conference workshop AI-Driven Online Advertising [CFP](https://ai-ads.github.io/web2024/cfp/).
 - [02/2024] Our US patent "Systems and Methods for Unsupervised Cyberbullying Detection via Time-Informed Gaussian Mixture Model" is granted.
 - [01/2024] One paper accepted to PAKDD'24.